AY2526S2-CS2103-F13-1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StorageClassDiagram.puml" width="550" />

 The `Storage` component,
-* can save both contact data and user preference data in JSON format, and read them back into corresponding objects.
+* handles persistence for both BlockBook data and user preference data, saving and loading them in JSON format.

-* stores contact data in a JSON file (default location: `[JAR file location]/BlockBook/contacts.json`) and user preferences in
+* stores BlockBook contact data in `contacts.json` (default: `BlockBook/contacts.json`) and user preferences in `preferences.json` (default: `BlockBook/preferences.json`).
+The user preferences file path is configurable via `config.json` (default: `BlockBook/config.json`), while the contacts file path is managed through `UserPrefs`.

-  `[JAR file location]/BlockBook/preferences.json` (as configured in `[JAR file location]/BlockBook/config.json`).
-* inherits from both `BlockBookStorage` and `UserPrefsStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* `Storage` extends both `BlockBookStorage` and `UserPrefsStorage`, so it can be used through either interface when only one set of storage operations is needed.
+It also depends on Model-layer classes because it persists and reconstructs model objects (e.g., `ReadOnlyBlockBook`, `ReadOnlyUserPrefs`, `UserPrefs`).
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes